-Alexander College is headed by a board of distinguished educators from university and college in British Columbia.
+Alexander College is headed by a board of distinguished educators from universities and colleges within the province of British Columbia.
 Its main purpose is to ensure that the College maintains the highest standards of academic and professional excellence.
-The board consists of the following members:
+The board consists of the following members.

-- Marv Westrom, B.Ed., M.Ed., Ph.D.
-(Alberta), Professor Emeritus, Faculty of Education, UBC.
-President, Alexander College. - Patrick Zhao, MSc, Vice-President Operations, Alexander College. - David Robitaille, (Chairperson) BA (Montreal), MA (Detroit), Ph.D.
+- Patrick Zhao, MSc, Vice-President Operations, Alexander College. - David Robitaille, (Chairperson) BA (Montreal), MA (Detroit), Ph.D.
 (Ohio State); Professor Emeritus and former Head of the Department of Curriculum and Pedagogy, UBC. - Mackie Chase, (Vice-Chairperson) B.Ed., RSA, MEd; former Director, Centre for Intercultural Communication, UBC.